 A while back Todd got into fractal wood burning, or Lichtenberg Figures burning as some call it.
 Fractal wood burning is done by using electricity and I’ll explain it a bit more at the end of the blog.
 He gave me several pieces he had done so that I could try wood burning on them.
 Since most of the time his fractal burns reminded me of coral, my mind went to sea creatures.
 I first tried a sea turtle design, but that turned out terrible.
 My next attempt was the seahorses and while they didn’t turn out as grand as I was hoping, I think the process of creation is worth discussing.
 During the tutorial blog I will explain how I created the Entwined Seahorses pyrography artwork.

-Watch a time lapse video of the artwork being creating by clicking on the icon to the right.
+Watch a time lapse video of the artwork being creating by clicking on the icon to the left.

 Artist submitted art at the bottom of the blog, so please check it out.